Winter gardening jobs and garden tasks

 It’s common to think that after November, the garden is ‘put to bed for winter’ and that there are few winter gardening jobs and generally, not much going on.
 When you’re a professional gardener, people often comment, ‘It must be quiet for you now…’ No, the quietest time for gardening at Ham House Garden is August, not December.
 Christmas arrives and we gardeners need a good rest.

-During a largely hard frost-free December is when we complete the jobs to make next spring the best.
+During a largely hard frost-free winter is when we complete the jobs to make next spring the best.
 It’s optimism and hopefulness that spurs us on.
-From bulb planting to lawn re-edging, topiary shaping to mulching, December tends to be a bit frantic.
+From bulb planting to lawn re-edging, topiary shaping to mulching, winter tends to be a bit frantic.